MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hasanyindexfunction.md

 ---
 # has_any_index()

-Returns the index of the first value found from a specified list that appears within the input string.
+Searches the string for items specified in the array and returns the position of the first item found in the string.

 ## Syntax